 What are ARF's Adoption hours?

-ARF is currently open Tuesdays, Wednesdays & Thursdays from 1PM to 4PM, & Saturdays from Noon-3PM.
+ARF is currently open Tuesdays, Wednesdays & Thursdays from 1PM to 4PM, & Saturdays from Noon-3PM for cats.
+Dogs are by appointment only.
 We also can arrange adoptions by appointment.

 How does ARF receive it's funding?